Rodbert/writeups/BackdoorCTF_2016/lossless/README.md

 ![The solution](img/solution.png)

 The data is a 49x7 binary matrix, which looks like vertically written, binary encoded, ascii letters.
-The first one is capital, as it begins with `10`, while the others are lower case (begin with `11`).
+The first one is a capital letter, as it begins with `10`, while the others are lower case letters (begin with `11`).
 Also we can see spaces (`0100000`).

 Let's decode the hidden message.
 We've rotated the image by 90 degrees counter-clockwise and exported it in BMP format.
 Then, treating the image